Dominican Republic VS Cuba

 These countries are equally well for honeymoons, family trips, and fun adventures with friends.
 And for any kind of vacation, there are plenty of places to stay.
 The Dominican Republic is known for its breathtaking landscapes, warm people and turquoise sea.
 But Cuba is not inferior to it either.
 You can have a good rest in the DR as well as in Cuba, and the sea is the same, and nature seems to be similar.
 After all, they are very close!

-But still, which is better – the Dominican Republic or Cuba?
+But still, which is better – the Dominican Republic VS Cuba?
 What should you pay attention to?
 Which is better for a family vacation, and which is for a fun youth group?
-Let’s compare the weather, attractions, entertainment, beaches and prices in both countries in 2020.
+Let’s compare the weather, attractions, entertainment, beaches and prices in both countries in 2023.

 1. Weather differences between Cuba and the DR